ghrghbogdan/RISC-V-Assembler-and-Executor/README.md

 modify the memory or registers value.
 At the end of the execution the result is stored in one of them.

 !Memory is indexed from 0 and when you put the adress of an array in a register, calculate it in Bytes !

+An interesting thing in this code is the way we call a function after decoding it and also the management of the registers.